Sculpture Care

 Waxing Process: (wax does contain petroleum distillates so wear gloves.)
 It is easiest if the sculpture is warm from the sun when doing this process.

-· Gently dab brush on to sculpture to apply wax (don’t do brush strokes it could leave streaks that may never come out), you should see a slight color difference where the wax has been applied.
+· Gently wipe the wax on to the sculpture with the soft cloth you should see a slight color difference where the wax has been applied.
 Continue with process until sculpture is covered.
-Keeping brush clean and loaded with wax.
+Don’t allow the wax to build up too much in any area especially low points.

-· Once sculpture is covered with first coat of wax allow wax to dry thoroughly.
+· Once sculpture is covered with first coat of wax allow wax to dry thoroughly 15-30 min if warm.

-· One to two layers of wax are recommended, when applying second coat less wax is needed on brush and work delicately and much quicker as the second coat of wax will start to dissolve the first coat.
+· One to two layers of wax are recommended, when applying second coat less wax is needed on the cloth and work delicately and much quicker as the second coat of wax will start to dissolve the first coat.
 Follow above steps for second coat.